-- 5. If a member of staff, parent or member of the public is concerned about a child's welfare, they should report it to the designated safeguarding lead as soon as possible.
+5.1 If a member of staff, parent or member of the public is concerned about a child's welfare, they should report it to the designated safeguarding lead as soon as possible.
 On occasions when the designated safeguarding lead is not available, it should be reported to the deputy safeguarding lead without delay.
-Although any member of staff can make a referral to Children's Social Care, where possible there should be a conversation with the Designated Safeguarding Lead. - 5.2 If anyone other than the Designated Safeguarding Lead makes a referral to children's social care or to the police, they should inform the DSL as soon as possible. - 5.2 All staff will be alert to indicators of abuse and will report any of the following to the Designated Safeguarding Lead immediately; - Any concern or suspicion that a child has sustained an injury outside what is reasonably attributable to normal play; - Any concerning behaviours exhibited by children that may indicated that they have been harmed or are at risk of harm, including unusual changes in mood or behaviour, concerning use of language and/or concerning drawings or stories. - Any significant changes in attendance or punctuality; - Any significant changes in a child's presentation;
+Although any member of staff can make a referral to Children's Social Care, where possible there should be a conversation with the Designated Safeguarding Lead.

+5.2 If anyone other than the Designated Safeguarding Lead makes a referral to children's social care or to the police, they should inform the DSL as soon as possible.

+5.2 All staff will be alert to indicators of abuse and will report any of the following to the Designated Safeguarding Lead immediately;

+Any concern or suspicion that a child has sustained an injury outside what is reasonably attributable to normal play;

-&lt;sup>3 Please note that definitions of physical, sexual, emotional abuse and neglect are contained in the main body of the policy.
+3 Please note that definitions of physical, sexual, emotional abuse and neglect are contained in the main body of the policy.
 Further information about other safeguarding issues and indicators of abuse can be found in Appendix B.